-Resurfacing Hip Replacement is most suited to active strong sportsmen.
+Resurfacing Hip Replacement is most suited to active strong patients

-The resurfacing hip is different to a total hip, as more natural femoral bone is preserved.
-It lends itself to active strong sportsmen, suiting athletic types (especially surfers), who more strenuously load the joint.
-For various reasons, it is not particularly well suited to women and we can certainly explain this to our female patients.
+The resurfacing hip replacement is different to a total hip, as more native femoral bone is preserved.
+It lends itself to active strong patients, suiting athletic types, who more strenuously load the joint.
+This includes surfers, mountain bikers, hikers, skiers, martial artists, footballers, tennis players, netballers and a range of other athletes.
+In the past it was not particularly well suited to women but we now have options that we can offer our female patients.

 What happens with a resurfacing hip replacement?

-Resurfacing Hip Replacement is suited to ‘younger’ active males
+Resurfacing Hip Replacement is suited to ‘younger’ active patients

-Studies show this procedure is suitable for active male patients under 60 years and Prof Walter always ensures the patient has good bone mineral density.
+Studies show this procedure is suitable for active male patients under 65 years and Professor Bill Walter always ensures the patient has good bone mineral density.

-Professor Walter has performed many of these procedures in the last 15 years and is a leading researcher in this area.
+Professor Bill Walter has performed many of these procedures in the last 20 years and is a leading researcher in this area.

 Resurfacing got a bit of a bad name because of one company who produced and heavily marketed a poorly designed implant.
 The implant led to a class action in the United States.
 This created a perception that all resurfacing hip replacements are unsafe, but this is not supported by data.
 There are many highly respected skilled surgeons who offer this approach with a very safe record.